Earn Benefits With the American Airlines and Hyatt Partnership

 American Airlines and World of Hyatt are among the biggest brands in their respective industries.
 They also have a loyalty partnership, which allows elite status members of each loyalty program to receive reciprocal benefits.

-Although the partnership has seen changes lately, it can still be beneficial to take advantage of this and link you accounts if you have elite status with either American Airlines AAdvantage or World of Hyatt.
+While the partnership has seen changes over time, it can still be beneficial to take advantage of this and link your accounts if you have elite status with either American Airlines AAdvantage or World of Hyatt.

 Let’s go over how this partnership works and the benefits you’ll earn.